A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 History of the Golden Retriever Lab Mix

-Personality & Temperament of Goldadors
+Personality and Temperament of Goldadors

 A Golden Retriever Lab can inherit multiple personality traits, but the following are almost always the most evident: